 We are very fortunate to receive donated food and money from several local churches, schools and organizations.

 A group of dedicated volunteers distributes food to all seeking assistance.
-At this time we serve over 400 families a month.
+At this time we serve approximately 300 families a month.
 The cupboard is fortunate to have the diverse talents of our faithful volunteers who support this community service year round.